sshshana/rock-paper-scissors-exercise/README.md

 ## Installation

 Fork this [remote repository](https://github.com/sshshana/rock-paper-scissors-exercise) under your own control, then "clone" or download your remote copy onto your local computer.
-Choose a familiar download location like the Desktop.
+Choose a familiar download location such as Desktop.

 Then navigate there from the command line (subsequent commands assume you downloaded the remote copy onto the Desktop):